-- 12. Appropriated amount
+- Appropriated amount

-- 13. Encumbered amount
+- Encumbered amount 51 6.
+4

-- 14. Warrants Issued
+- Warrants Issued

-Numbered fields 12-14 are the dollar amounts of appropriations, encumbrances, and warrants issued.
-Only numeric data will be allowed-do not include dollar signs, commas, or periods in these fields.
+allowed-do not include dollar signs, commas, or periods in these fields.
 Place a blank character in the first position of these fields to designate a positive number or a hyphen ("-") to designate a negative number.
-The last two digits are implied decimals (cents); numeric data will be allowed-do not include dollar signs, commas, or periods in these fields.
+The last two digits are implied decimals (cents); numeric data will be allowed-do not include dollar signs, commas, encumbrances, and warrants issued.
+Only numeric data will be Numbered fields 12-14 are the dollar amounts of appropriations, or periods in these fields.